-Panama’s geographic location and logistic facilities make it the perfect springboard into the rest of the continent for business.
-Consider the ease of access to some of the highest-ranking ports in the world, low cost of labor, and various incentives for foreign entrepreneurs to set up shop.
+Panama’s geographic location and infrastructure make it a perfect base for entrepreneurs looking to do business in Latin America.
+It offers ease of access to some of the highest-ranking ports in the world, low labor costs, and various incentives for foreign entrepreneurs to set up shop.

-The process of registering a trademark, as well as obtaining a patent, is carried out before the General Directorate of Industrial Property of the Ministry of Commerce and Industries.
-Like the patent, the trademark offers protection so that its owner can distribute their product without direct competitors using it for commercial gain.
+In Panama, the process of registering a trademark, like that of obtaining a patent, is carried out before the General Directorate of Industrial Property of the Ministry of Commerce and Industries.
+Similarly to a patent, a trademark offers protection from competitors who might want to use the trademark owner’s products for their own commercial gain.

-Bear in mind that the registration of a trademark is of a territorial nature, meaning there is no international protection.
+Bear in mind that a trademark is only valid in the country it is registered in.
+There is no international protection.
 By obtaining the registration of a trademark in Panama, protection is achieved only in Panama.

-There are several types of trademarks that businesses can apply for in Panama:
+There are several types of trademarks in Panama that businesses can apply for:

 - Expressions or propaganda signs